• Skip to primary navigation

 Description

-Light and creamy mascarpone frosting, perfect for piping on 10–12 cupcakes or filling a 6-inch layer cake with two layers.
-Not too sweet and easy to whip up in minutes!
+Light and creamy mascarpone frosting, perfect for piping 10–12 cupcakes or filling a 6-inch, two-layer cake.
+Not too sweet and ready in minutes.

 Ingredients

-• 1 tsp Vanilla extract or ½ vanilla pod
+• 1 tsp vanilla extract or ½ vanilla bean

 Instructions

-1. Place all ingredients in the bowl of a stand mixer fitted with the whisk attachment, the heavy cream, cold mascarpone cheese, sifted confectioner's sugar and vanilla.
+1. Place all ingredients in a stand mixer bowl (heavy cream, cold mascarpone, sifted sugar, vanilla).

-2. Beat at high speed for about 5 minutes until you have a thick, firm cream.
+2. Whip on high speed for about 5 minutes until thick and firm.

 Equipment